padrino/padrino-docs/posts/padrino-0-10-0-routing-upgrades-rbx-and-jruby-support-and-minor-breaking-changes.md

 This gives developers a lot more flexibility when running filters and enables much more selective execution in a convenient way.
 Great to have this feature available as part of our routing enhancements.
 Commits [here](https://github.com/padrino/padrino-framework/commit/459c57e16ff8a9d9c27b23c311c3e6bf3e1432aa) and [here](https://github.com/padrino/padrino-framework/commit/434c4beee4f69fa478b078f704096a88c70290a1).

 ## Route Ordered Priority

 This release has also added support for respecting route order in controllers and also allows the developer to specify certain routes as less or more “important” then others in the route recognition order.
 Consider two controllers, the first with a “catch-all” route that matches any URL and the second below in another controller that is very specific.
-This wouldn’t work by default because the second endpoint would be eclipsed by the catch-all route and as such would not be accessible.
+This wouldn't work by default because the second endpoint would be eclipsed by the catch-all route and as such would not be accessible.
 To solve this, you can do the following:

     # app/controllers/pages.rb
     MyApp.controller :pages do